unitaryfund/mitiq/docs/source/guide/shadows-1-intro.md

 The classical shadow protocol aims to create an approximate classical representation of a quantum state using minimal measurements.
 This approach not only characterizes and mitigates noise effectively but also retains sample efficiency and demonstrates noise resilience.
 For more details, see the section ([What is the theory behind Classical Shadow Estimation?](shadows-5-theory.md)).

-One can use the mitiq.shadows following the steps below:
+One can use the `mitiq.shadows' module as follows.

 ### User-defined inputs
 Define a quantum circuit, e.g., with the output state the GHZ state, with number of qubits $n$ = `n_qubits`,